 Once the policy has been decided it gives the programmer the choice of using his/her own implementation.
 Also, the underlying implementation may be changed for a more efficient one without much trouble if the mechanism and policy are well defined.
 Specifically, separating these two provides flexibility in a variety of ways.
-First, the same mechanism can be used to implement a variety of policies, so changing the policy might not require the development of a new mechanism, but just a change in parameters for that mechanism, but just a change in parameters for that mechanism can be changed for example, to increase its efficiency or to move to a new platform, without changing the overall policy.
+First, the same mechanism can be used to implement a variety of policies, so changing the policy might not require the development of a new mechanism, but just a change in parameters for that mechanism from a library of mechanisms.
+Second, the mechanism can be changed for example, to increase its efficiency or to move to a new platform, without changing the overall policy.